JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 Here we have morphed  the circle  without defining an object to morph to.
 Rather the shape it has to morph into is given by a `Function`.
-The general syntax is `morph_to_fn(fn::Function,args::Array)` . `args` is an array of arguements that is to be passed to the function.
+The general syntax is `morph_to_fn(fn::Function,args::Array)` . `args` is an array of arguments that is to be passed to the function.
 Here we morph `circobj` to a shape that would is  drawn by `boxdraw("blue")`.

+## Keyframed morphs using Animations.jl

 Another mechanism for morphing is by passing `morph()` to `Action` along with an `Animation` For a tutorial on how to use Animations.jl look at [Tutorial 7](tutorial_7.md),